Purpose

 Research Training

-PGY2 residents participate in the UCSF Research Certificate Program and will gain skills in: adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
+PGY2 residents participate in the UCSF Research Certificate Program and will gain skills in adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis and summarizing research findings.
 Residents are enrolled in the Designing Clinical Research course that is part of the Summer Clinical Research Workshop.
 This interprofessional curriculum within the Department of Epidemiology & Biostatistics guides residents through modification of their research proposal and creation of a version suitable for submission to the UCSF Institutional Review Board.
 For projects requiring more advanced statistics, residents also receive support to work with the Clinical and Translational Science Institute (CTSI) in order to complete analysis.
 Residents will participate in a research certificate whereby they attend structured research sessions throughout the year in guiding the successful completion of the research project.

 Poster & Platform Presentations